wednesday-solutions/flutter_template/README.md

 **If you do not plan to use the CD workflow on protected branches, you can remove the token part from the checkout actions.**

 ## Gotchas

+#### Refresh Rate
-- Flutter apps might have issues on some android devices with variable refresh rate where the app is locked at 60fps instead of running at the highest refresh rate.
+Flutter apps might have issues on some android devices with variable refresh rate where the app is locked at 60fps instead of running at the highest refresh rate.
 This might make your app look like it is running slower than other apps on the device.
 To fix this the template uses the [`flutter_displaymode`](https://pub.dev/packages/flutter_displaymode) package.
 The template sets the highest refresh rate available.
 If you don't want this behaviour you can remove the lines 40 to 46 in [`app.dart`](lib/app.dart#L40). [`Link to frame rate issue on flutter`](https://github.com/flutter/flutter/issues/35162).

+#### Golden Tests
+Golden test screenshots (goldens) are rendered using the rendering mechanisms on the os that you are running the tests on.
+Because of the slight differences in each os, the goldens generated on each os differ slightly from each other.
+Goldens generated on macos won't match exactly to the goldens generated on windows or linux and your tests will fail.
+To work around this, make sure to generate goldens and run golden tests on a single os.
+This template uses macos as it's os of choice to deal with goldens.
+You will find that on [CI](.github/workflows/ci.yml), the golden tests are run on a macos host.

+- `What if your team members use different operating systems for development?` - In that case, the devs not using your os of choice should have a way to generate goldens on your os of choice.
+This template has a [`update_goldens`](.github/workflows/update_goldens.yml) workflow that can be manually triggered on any branch.
+It will generate the golden files on macos and commit the changes to the same branch.

 ## License
 Flutter Template is licensed under the MIT license.
 Check the [LICENSE](LICENSE) file for details.